 - Otherwise, you can serve it with whipped cream, crème Fraiche (slightly sweetened), or a scoop of vanilla ice cream.

-- I totally recommend the vanilla ice cream, a dollop of the cold ice cream on that warm apple cake is just heaven!
+- I recommend vanilla ice cream; a dollop of the cold ice cream on that warm apple cake is just heaven!

 Healthy Apple Cake (Low-Fat, Low-Sugar Recipe)

 - 3 apples about 250 g/ 9 oz, Note 1

 - ¾ cup xylitol or granulated sugar 150 g/ 5.5 oz/

 - 1 teaspoon vanilla extract

 - 1 ⅓ cup + 1 tablespoon all-purpose flour 170 g/ 6 oz

 - 2 teaspoons sugar

 - Preparations: Preheat the oven to 350°F/ 180°C. Grease and flour the springform.